cardano-on-the-road/sortingbot/README.md

 ## Examples of usage

-1. TO FLAT THE FILESYSTEM TREE INTO THE ROOT FOLDER sortingbot -F -r [ROOT_PATH]
+1. TO FLAT THE FILESYSTEM TREE INTO THE ROOT FOLDER <br> sortingbot -F -r [ROOT_PATH]
-2. TO FLAT AND ORDER THE FYLESYSTEM TREE UNDER THE ROOT sortingbot -O -r [ROOT_PATH]
+2. TO FLAT AND ORDER THE FYLESYSTEM TREE UNDER THE ROOT <br>
+   sortingbot -O -r [ROOT_PATH]
-3. TO GROUP THE FILES THAT MATCH WITH THE SUBSTRING INTO A FOLDER cabal run sortingbot -G -f [FOLDER_NAME] -r [ROOT_PATH] -s [SUBSTRING]
+3. TO GROUP THE FILES THAT MATCH WITH THE SUBSTRING INTO A FOLDER <br>
+   cabal run sortingbot -G -f [FOLDER_NAME] -r [ROOT_PATH] -s [SUBSTRING]

 OPTIONS
-  -h              --help                     Show this help message and exit -f FOLDER_NAME  --folder-name=FOLDER_NAME  The folder name where you want to group files (to use with -G) -r ROOT_FOLDER  --root=ROOT_FOLDER         The root folder where you want to execute the ORDER, FLAT or GROUP process -s SUBSTRING    --substring=SUBSTRING      Define the substring that match with the files you want to group -O              --order                    Flag to enable the ORDER process -F              --flat                     Flag to enable the FLAT process -G              --group                    Flag to enable the GROUP function
+  -h              --help                     Show this help message and exit <br>
+  -f FOLDER_NAME  --folder-name=FOLDER_NAME  The folder name where you want to group files (to use with -G) <br>
+  -r ROOT_FOLDER  --root=ROOT_FOLDER         The root folder where you want to execute the ORDER, FLAT or GROUP process <br>
+  -s SUBSTRING    --substring=SUBSTRING      Define the substring that match with the files you want to group <br>
+  -O              --order                    Flag to enable the ORDER process <br>
+  -F              --flat                     Flag to enable the FLAT process <br>
+  -G              --group                    Flag to enable the GROUP function <br>